 Famously used for filming Mamma Mia, Skopelos beaches are idyllic.
 With pine trees reaching down to the clear aquamarine waters, where they lack golden sand, they make up for it in natural beauty.
 The climate here is kinder than in Crete and the southern Aegean but still provides copious sun all summer and temperatures averaging the high twenties – perfect for long days on the beach.

-Most of the beaches on the southern side of the island are served by the bus which runs from Loutraki (port of Glossa) to Skopelos Town.
+Most of the beaches on the southern side of the island are served by a bus which runs from Loutraki (port of Glossa) to Skopelos Town, stopping at the beaches.

-In Loutraki there is a beach just over the harbour wall from the port and can be easily walked to from Glossa, though the path is quite steep in places.
+Loutraki has a few little beaches, just over the harbour wall from the port and can be easily walked to from Glossa, though the path is quite steep in places.
 Calm waters, shingle and sand with showers and changing huts.
 There are shops, kiosks, cafés and restaurants nearby.

-The first beach stop on the bus to Skopelos Town is Armenopetra / Kalyves.
-It is a ten minute walk from the road down a track to the beach.
-You can also drive down with a car or motorbike.
+Armenopetra / Kalyves is the first beach stop on the bus to Skopelos Town.
+It’s a ten minute walk from the road down a track to the beach, or you can drive down with a car or motorbike.
 On one side is the stony beach of Kalyves and the other the long sweep of sand and shingle Armenopetra beach.
-Take all your food and water as there is no services here – this is for those who like peace and quiet.
+Take all your food, beach umbrellas and water as there is no services here – this is for those who like peace and quiet.